mircealungu/mircea/thoughtstream.md

 Everybody can remember twenty essential stories from their culture.
 And everybody remembers the morale of 20 good movies.

-I guess that's part of the problem: the fact that we've given up the stories of our culture for the Holywood stories...
-And now Hollywood has lost the plot.

 **May 3**